-- 1. A blood sample (approximately 3 tablespoons) will be drawn from a vein in your arm, or if you are having surgery, from the IV line that is placed for anesthesia or a saliva sample (approximately 2 tablespoons) will be collected from you and sent to Dr. Gleeson's laboratory. - 2.
+- 1. A blood sample (approximately 3 tablespoons) may be drawn from a vein in your arm, or if you are having surgery, from the IV line that is placed for anesthesia or a saliva sample (approximately 2 tablespoons) will be collected from you and sent to Dr. Gleeson's laboratory. - 2.
 If you are having surgery, the surgeon will save a small piece of tissue that would have been thrown away otherwise. - 3.
 If you have an HPDL mutation, we may request an additional blood draw (about half a teaspoon) to analyze metabolome levels.
 We may also ask if you agree to undergo neurological examinations at a clinic, neurodevelopmental tests, and various assessments of neurological functions.
 Additionally, we might request you and/or your parents to complete questionnaires and interviews that assess various aspects of neurologic function, adaptive behavior, and quality of life.
 In total, assessments can take between 1-3 hours per appointment. - 4.
-In order to localize the genetic cause of brain development in your family, we also need to obtain DNA sample from each member of your family that might also carry the diseased gene.
+In order to localize the genetic cause of brain development in your family, we may also need to obtain a DNA sample in the form of saliva or a dried blood spot of 3-5 drops of blood obtained through a finger prick from each member of your family that might also carry the diseased gene.
 This determination will be made by Dr. Gleeson or one of his associates in advance, but may include your parents, children, siblings, cousins and nieces/nephews.
 DNA will not be obtained from members of your family not at risk for carrying the diseased gene. - 5.
 You may be asked to sign a release to allow your medical records to be forwarded to Dr. Gleeson for review. - 6.
 If you choose, you will be notified of results obtained through this study.
 We will not disclose non-maternity or non-paternity information. - 7.
 You will not receive compensation for participating in this study, though you may be reimbursed for your travel expenses.
 Additionally, the necessary phlebotomy procedures or doctor visits will be of no cost to you.